cgos/google-certified-associate-cloud-engineer/README.md

 ## Alerts and Budgets

-Budget can be set to a specifieed amount or on the last month spending
+Budget can be set to a specifieed amount or on the last month spending.

+Budget tracks spending on a project or billing account

 By default three alerts are created: 50%, 90%, 100% when reached will trigger an email

+## Billing exports
+Exports come in 2 format: File based or Big Query (Streaming)

+File exports are produced daily in a Cloud Storage Bucket

+# Cloud SDK

+## Installation
+Follow the steps here: [cloud sdk] https://cloud.google.com/sdk/docs/quickstarts

+instead of installing all of this locally, look to do the installation in a docker image

+Once completed run:
+* ``` gcloud config list ```
+* ``` gcloud info ```

+## Using cloud sdk
+The [components] https://cloud.google.com/sdk/docs/components installed can be seen by running ``` gcloud components list```

 ## Courses and labs